DraconianBeryl/homunculai/Junk Drawer/README.md

 # Context Statement
->This file junk drawer of the project.
+>This directory is the junk drawer of the project.
 Each section in it represents some presumably-valuable scrap of content that needs to find a permanent home.